Scones, petit fours and (of course) a perfectly brewed tea. Decadent high tea experiences are something Newcastle does well.

-You may not associate Newcastle with high tea, but given its kilometres of shoreline and proximity to the Hunter Valley foodie scene, it makes complete sense that the leisurely dining pastime can be found in abundance.
+You may not associate Newcastle with high tea, but given its kilometres of shoreline and proximity to the Hunter Valley foodie scene, it makes complete sense that this leisurely dining pastime can be found in abundance.

 Whether you prefer to immerse yourself in paddocks and gardens, the soothing sound of waves lapping the beach or the warmth of a cosy cafe, there is a high tea experience in Newcastle with your name on it.

-Available between Wednesday and Sunday, the traditional three-tier high tea stand is filled with sandwiches and sweets, accompanied by fruit spritzes and various teas or coffee.
+Stunning Newcastle nursery Heritage Gardens is beautiful just to stroll through and now offers a high tea experience inside their immersive garden cafe.
+The traditional three-tier high tea stand is filled with sandwiches and sweets, accompanied by fruit spritzes and various T2 teas or coffee.
 If you’re looking to book a group experience, the rustic Tea House takes function and special event high tea bookings, too.

 Address: New England Hwy and Cnr Four Mile Creek Rd, Ashtonfield NSW